tESS RENÉ

 Free guide to calm overwhelm and reset mindset in an article by Tess Rene Coaching

-Below we’ll explore how to trust ourselves again.
+Below we’ll explore how to trust yourself again.
 These tips will help your brain realize that safety doesn’t happen if we’re frozen in indecision (the freeze part of the flight, fight, freeze mechanism).

 Learning self-trust is the antidote to early core beliefs that taught us not to value our opinions and choices.

-Why Am I So Indecisive & What TRUST has to do with it.
+Why Am I Indecisive & How TRUST Changes Everything

 Indecision softens when we see its link to self-trust, this is where freedom begins.